brentryanjohnson/fda-covid-faq-scraper/README.md

 - unicodedata

 ## Enhancements needed
-Relative links have not yet been converted to absolute links in the output CSV.
-The relative links will be broken until the script converts them to absolute links.
+~~Relative links have not yet been converted to absolute links in the output CSV.
+The relative links will be broken until the script converts them to absolute links.~~ Fixed 5/1/20